yasirkula/UnityNativeGallery/.github/README.md

 **[GitHub Sponsors ☕](https://github.com/sponsors/yasirkula)**

-This plugin helps you save your images and/or videos to device **Gallery** on Android and **Photos** on iOS.
+This plugin helps you save your images and/or videos to device **Gallery** on Android and **Photos** on iOS (other platforms aren't supported).
 It is also possible to pick an image or video from Gallery/Photos.

 ## INSTALLATION